organization-of-doge/InkayDogeverse/README.md

-# InkaySapphire - Aroma patches for Sapphire
+# InkayAquamarine - Aroma patches for Aquamarine

-A mod of Inkay by Pretendo but for Sapphire on the Wii U for the Aroma CFW environment
+A mod of Inkay by Pretendo but for Aquamarine on the Wii U for the Aroma CFW environment